 On the theoretical side, on the basis of nuclear density functional theories (DFTs)~\cite{Brown2000_PRL85-5296,RocaMaza2011_PRL106-252501,ZHANG-Z2015_PRC92-031301, Zhao2016_PRC94-041302,TONG-H2020_PRC101-035802}, important correlations have been found between astrophysical as well as nuclear quantities and the properties of ANM.
 They start from phenomenological density-dependent effective nucleon-nucleon ($NN$) interactions in the medium.
 These effective interactions are often determined by fitting to the ground-state properties of finite nuclei and the saturation properties of symmetric nuclear matter (SNM).
 This leads to the fact that they are not well constrained in the extreme conditions of high density or large isospin asymmetry~\cite{CHEN-LW2015_EPJW88-00017}.
-In this situation, \emph{ab initio} calculations based on the realistic $NN$ interactions are expected to give better predictions.
+In this situation, \emph{ab initio} calculations based on realistic $NN$ interactions are expected to give better predictions.

-Relativistic Brueckner-Hartree-Fock (RBHF) theory is one of the most successful \emph{ab initio} theory based on a bare two-body forces only~\cite{Shen-SH2016_CPL33-102103,SHEN-SH2019_PPNP109-103713}.
-In the relativistic framework, it contains the important Z-diagram~\cite{Brown1987_CNPP17-39}, an effective three-body force generated by a virtual nucleon-antinucleon excitation.
+Relativistic Brueckner-Hartree-Fock (RBHF) theory is one of the most successful \emph{ab initio} theories based on bare two-body forces only~\cite{Shen-SH2016_CPL33-102103,SHEN-SH2019_PPNP109-103713}.
+In the relativistic framework, it contains the important $Z$ diagram~\cite{Brown1987_CNPP17-39}, an effective three-body force generated by a virtual nucleon-antinucleon excitation.